THE 13 AMAZING STAN LEE FACTS YOU NEED TO KNOW

-When you hear the name Stan Lee, chances are superheroes such as Spiderman, The Incredible Hulk and Iron Man spring to mind.
+When you hear the name Stan Lee, chances are superheroes such as Spiderman, The Incredible Hulk, and Iron Man spring to mind.
 With his exciting tales of superhuman powers, he founded Marvel Comics and became a megastar to millions.
-But there are still amazing things about
+But there are still amazing things about ol’ Stan that many don’t know about.
+Here are a few:

 1. Stan Lee wasn’t his real name.